Skip to main content

 Additionally, for more detailed information on refineries, you can request a sample of our EMEA Refineries Dataset

-Germany Natural Gas Consumption
+Germany Natural Gas Production & Consumption

-After a 2-year decrease following the shift to other energies due to the conflict between Russia and Ukraine, natural gas consumption rebounded by 4% in 2024 to 81 bcm due to the recovery in industrial and power sectors.
+After a 2-year decrease following the shift to other energies due to the conflict between Russia and Ukraine, natural gas consumption rebounded by 4% in 2024 to 81 bcm due to the recovery in the industrial and power sectors.
 Previously, gas consumption soared by nearly 4%/year over 2014-2019.

 Graph: NATURAL GAS CONSUMPTION (bcm)

-Interactive Chart Germany Natural Gas Domestic Consumption
+Interactive Chart Germany Gas Production & Consumption

 Benefit from up to 2 000 up-to-date data series for 186 countries in Global Energy & CO2 data